 You may reschedule your 2020 wedding date and apply the entire retainer towards a new date.
 While under normal circumstances this would be considered a cancellation, I am allowing you to transfer your contract to a new date with no fee or penalty.
 2021 weekdays (mon-Thursday) dates up until May 2021 are also free of charge for rescheduling, this I hope will help a lot of you out, even though my prices increase for 2021 I’m offering to honour the 2020 rates should you decide to move to a week day in 2021.
 Rescheduling after May 2021, a fee will incur to reschedule, this will depend on whether or not it is a weekday.
 I’m already booked for most weekend dates the rest of 2020 until October, and some weekends in 2021.
-If I can’t personally attend, I’m able to get an associate, another professional photographer that will take part in your day, the rest will go on as usual and I will be editing the photos and handling the correspondence as usual.
+If I can’t personally attend, I’m able to get an associate, another professional photographer that will take part in your day, who's style is similar to mine, the rest will go on as usual and I will be editing the photos and handling the correspondence as usual.
 I work with some truly talented ladies and men, all amazingly skilled and we try to help each other out.

 HOW DO WE RESCHEDULE OUR WEDDING?